viper-adnan/Warez/README.md

 - [/r/AnimePiracy BCSE Search](https://anonym.to/?https://ui.customsearch.ai/hosted-page?customconfig=12619b8a-0cac-4a38-b20b-04c79ddb616d&version=latest&market=en-US&q=) - A custom search engine for Anime content.
 - [The /r/AnimePiracy Index](https://anonym.to/?https://docs.zoho.com.au/sheet/open/stzn58acc24611fea414e8901724ff4510fe8/sheets/Anime/ranges/A1) - A Google Docs sheet for Anime websites including background information if page x contains ads, anti-adblock & more.
 - [AnimeKisa](https://anonym.to/?https://animekisa.com/) - Subs and dubs, no ads, funded by donations, self-hosted.
+- [AnimeWatch](https://anonym.to/?https://aniwatch.me/) - We are Aniwatch and here you will find an anime haven, including the best user experience you will ever have.
 - [Animelon](https://anonym.to/?https://animelon.com/) - Subs only, multilingual, no ads, funded by donations, only one source, videos hosted by Google, aimed for Japanese learners.
 - [Aniwatcher](https://anonym.to/?https://aniwatcher.com/) - Subs and dubs, pop-up ads on video player, downloadable, multiple sources.
 - [AnimeFreak.TV](https://anonym.to/?https://www.animefreak.tv/) - Subs and sometimes dubs, banner and pre-roll ads, one source.